Counselling - Children and Young People

 Using visuals can help children, for example to show the child what number session we are on and how many we have left when I am working with time limited sessions.
 Or it can sometimes be difficult to name a feeling or emotion, or know how to calm down from feeling angry, and so I have visual emotion pictures and cue cards available to help.

 Online counselling - when working by video call, I will encourage children/young people to have some creative resources nearby, pens/pencils and paper, cuddly toys or puppet, playdough for example.
 Initial sessions may include 'getting to know you questions' (similar to those used in therapeutic Jenga) so that we can start to build a positive, trusting relationship.
 This will show children / young people that I am interested in them, and that they feel listened to.
 I can share my screen to show visual's which may help them to describe feelings, and the level they feel it.
+We can also use the whiteboard function on Zoom.
 Mindfulness and visualisations using all 5 senses can also be offered.

 Below is an example of a grounding technique I use with adults, young people and children.
 A technique like this can help to cope with intense feelings, they allow us to bring ourselves into contact with the ‘here and now’, with our minds and body connected and working together.
 When affected by some kind of trauma we might get flashbacks and feel like we are re-living the past, in the ‘there and then’, and so grounding can help us come back to the present.